xAirx/ReactNative-RestaurantAppProject/README.md

 #### Part 1 : Navigators and Components. - done

-  ~~The Contact Us page is showing the address of the restaurant in the card format as shown above. - done
+  The Contact Us page is showing the address of the restaurant in the card format as shown above. - done

-   ~~The history information about the restaurant is displayed in a card format as shown above using a functional component named History(). - done
+   The history information about the restaurant is displayed in a card format as shown above using a functional component named History(). - done

-   ~~The corporate leadership information is shown in the About Us page in the format as shown above.
+   The corporate leadership information is shown in the About Us page in the format as shown above.
 The leader information is renedered inside a Card. - done

-   ~~The AboutComponent is a included using the Stack Navigator and in the Drawer Navigator. - done
+   The AboutComponent is a included using the Stack Navigator and in the Drawer Navigator. - done

-   ~~The ContactComponent is a included using the Stack Navigator and in the Drawer Navigator. - done
+   The ContactComponent is a included using the Stack Navigator and in the Drawer Navigator. - done

 #### Part 2 : UI elements and Redux - done

-   ~~Add an Action named ADD_COMMENT to the ActionTypes.js. - done
+   Add an Action named ADD_COMMENT to the ActionTypes.js. - done

-   ~~Add two action creators named postComment() and addComment().
+   Add two action creators named postComment() and addComment().
 The postComment() creator will receive the dishId, rating, author and comment as the four parameters. - done

-  ~~Update the comments reducer function to handle the new ADD_COMMENT action and add the comment to the list of comments.
+  Update the comments reducer function to handle the new ADD_COMMENT action and add the comment to the list of comments.
 The handling of the action should also ensure that appropriate ID will be added to the comment.- done

- ~~The modal containing the form is correctly added to the Dishdetail component- done
+ The modal containing the form is correctly added to the Dishdetail component- done

- ~~The form is correctly configured with the rating, author and comment fields.- done
+ The form is correctly configured with the rating, author and comment fields.- done

- ~~An Icon is added to the RenderDish Card that will trigger the showing of the modal.- done
+ An Icon is added to the RenderDish Card that will trigger the showing of the modal.- done

-  ~~The ADD_COMMENT action is correctly added- done
+  The ADD_COMMENT action is correctly added- done

-  ~~The postComment() action creator is correctly added- done
+  The postComment() action creator is correctly added- done

-  ~~The addComment() action creator is correctly added and will be dispatched by postComment() after a 2 sec delay- done
+  The addComment() action creator is correctly added and will be dispatched by postComment() after a 2 sec delay- done

-  ~~The comment reducer is updated to handle the ADD_COMMENT action- done
+  The comment reducer is updated to handle the ADD_COMMENT action- done

-  ~~EXTRA: __________________________________________________________________
+  EXTRA: __________________________________________________________________

-  ~~The favorites redux integration now includes a toggle functionality.- done
+  The favorites redux integration now includes a toggle functionality.- done

-   ~~The POST_COMMENT now also allows us to correctly call the LOADING_COMMENTS and show the data dynamically on add.- done
+   The POST_COMMENT now also allows us to correctly call the LOADING_COMMENTS and show the data dynamically on add.- done

 #### Part 3: Animations, gestures and redux persist. - done

- ~~The reservation form zooms in when the user navigates to the reservation view - done ~~
+ The reservation form zooms in when the user navigates to the reservation view - done

-  ~~An alert containing the information from the reservation form is shown when the user submits the filled reservation form. - done
+  An alert containing the information from the reservation form is shown when the user submits the filled reservation form. - done
       If the user clicks on Cancel, then the form is cleared. - done If the user clicks on OK, then the form is cleared. - done

- ~~When the user does a left to right gesture on the Dish details card in the Dishdetail component, toggle the comment form modal. - done
+ When the user does a left to right gesture on the Dish details card in the Dishdetail component, toggle the comment form modal. - done

+​

 #### Part 4:  Calendar event API, Image Picker API Reservation Functionality with users calendar.- done

-~~In this task will make use of the Expo SDK ImagePicker API to enable application to fetch an image from the photo library.
+In this task will make use of the Expo SDK ImagePicker API to enable application to fetch an image from the photo library.

-  ~~Update LoginComponent.js to set up a function named getImageFromGallery() that fetches the image from the photo library on the device using the ImagePicker API support.
+  Update LoginComponent.js to set up a function named getImageFromGallery() that fetches the image from the photo library on the device using the ImagePicker API support.

- ~~Details of setting up the source to be the Photo Library can be found in the API documentation.- done~~
+ Details of setting up the source to be the Photo Library can be found in the API documentation.- done

- ~~Add a new button named Gallery that when clicked will initiate the process to enable the user to select a picture from the photo library using the ImagePicker API.- done
+ Add a new button named Gallery that when clicked will initiate the process to enable the user to select a picture from the photo library using the ImagePicker API.- done

-  ~~Once the image is picked, it must be processed through the ImageManipulator to obtain a resized PNG version of the image as we did in the exercise.- done
+  Once the image is picked, it must be processed through the ImageManipulator to obtain a resized PNG version of the image as we did in the exercise.- done

-~~In this task I will insert a new Calendar event into the default calendar on the mobile device for the table reservation.  will use the Calendar API from Expo SDK for this.  will implement this in the ReservationComponent.js file.
+In this task I will insert a new Calendar event into the default calendar on the mobile device for the table reservation.  will use the Calendar API from Expo SDK for this.  will implement this in the ReservationComponent.js file.

-~~When the user submits the reservation form,  will obtain the details of the reservation in the handleReservation() function.- done
+When the user submits the reservation form,  will obtain the details of the reservation in the handleReservation() function.- done

-  ~~Implement a new function named obtainCalendarPermission() that will ask for permission to access the calendar on the device.
+  Implement a new function named obtainCalendarPermission() that will ask for permission to access the calendar on the device.
 The corresponding permission is Permission.CALENDAR.

- ~~Implement another function named addReservationToCalendar() that receives the date information as a parameter.
+ Implement another function named addReservationToCalendar() that receives the date information as a parameter.
 This function is invoked from the handleReservation() function.- done

- ~~should use the createEventAsync() function from the Calendar API to insert the event into the default calendar (Calendar.DEFAULT).
+ should use the createEventAsync() function from the Calendar API to insert the event into the default calendar (Calendar.DEFAULT).
 This function takes a title, the start and end time, timezone and location as the parameters.

-~~Use 'Con Fusion Table Reservation' as the title of the inserted event- done
+Use 'Con Fusion Table Reservation' as the title of the inserted event- done

-~~To specify the start Date and end Date,  can convert the Date ISO string into a Date object by using new Date(Date.parse(date)).
+To specify the start Date and end Date,  can convert the Date ISO string into a Date object by using new Date(Date.parse(date)).
 Furthermore, the Date.parse() gives  the date value in milliseconds.  can set up the end time by adding 2 hours (2*60*60*1000) to the milliseconds and use it to generate the Date object corresponding to the end time of the event.- done

- ~~For time zone use 'Asia/Hong_Kong', and the location as '121, Clear Water Bay Road, Clear Water Bay, Kowloon, Hong Kong' - done
+ For time zone use 'Asia/Hong_Kong', and the location as '121, Clear Water Bay Road, Clear Water Bay, Kowloon, Hong Kong' - done

- ~~The LoginComponent.js is updated to implement the getImageFromGallery() function that uses the ImagePicker API to enable the fetching of the image from the photo library. - done
+ The LoginComponent.js is updated to implement the getImageFromGallery() function that uses the ImagePicker API to enable the fetching of the image from the photo library. - done

-~~The LoginComponent.js file is updated to include a button named Gallery that will initiate the procedure to enable the user to select a picture from the photo gallery. - done
+The LoginComponent.js file is updated to include a button named Gallery that will initiate the procedure to enable the user to select a picture from the photo gallery. - done

- ~~The image selected by the user is processed using the ImageManipulator to generate a PNG image - done
+ The image selected by the user is processed using the ImageManipulator to generate a PNG image - done

-~~The ReservationComponent.js file is modified to implement the obtainCalendarPermission() function that obtains permission to access the calendar - done
+The ReservationComponent.js file is modified to implement the obtainCalendarPermission() function that obtains permission to access the calendar - done

- ~~The ReservationComponent.js file is modified to implement the addReservationToCalendar() function that inserts the event into the default calendar using the Calendar API.- done
+ The ReservationComponent.js file is modified to implement the addReservationToCalendar() function that inserts the event into the default calendar using the Calendar API.- done

-~~The details of the event are correctly inserted setting the title, start and end time and the location correctly. - done
+The details of the event are correctly inserted setting the title, start and end time and the location correctly. - done